Director

 Graduate Students

-Chelsey is a fourth year Ph.D. student at Princeton University in social psychology and the joint degree program in social policy.
+Chelsey is a Ph.D. student at Princeton University in social psychology and the joint degree program in social policy.
 Her research interests are in prejudice reduction, intergroup contact, reentry and recidivism, institutional signals of social norms, and field experimentation.
 Chelsey earned her B.S. in Psychology from Yale University in 2017, and she is a recipient of the National Science Foundation Graduate Research Fellowship (NSF-GRFP).
 In her free time, Chelsey likes playing tennis, watching horror films, and spending time with friends.

 Born in China and raised in eastern Massachusetts, Stats previously studied psychology and violin at Oberlin College & Conservatory and the University of Washington, and has conducted research at Oberlin, Stanford, Harvard, and UW.
 At Princeton, they are a graduate student in psychology and social policy exploring the development, perceptions, and implications of gender diversity.
 Outside the lab, you might find them playing violin, exploring nature, or snacking voraciously.

-Benny is a fifth-year graduate student working with Kristina Olson and Casey Lew-Williams at Princeton University.
+Benny is a student working with Kristina Olson and Casey Lew-Williams at Princeton University.
 He previously served as a lab manager for Dr. Michael Frank in the Stanford Language and Cognition Lab.
 Benny is interested in children's social categories: how they vary, how they're learned, and how we should measure them.
 In his free time, Benny is a classical clarinet player and enjoys attempting to recreate his grandmother’s legendary cuisine.

 Project Coordinator & Research Staff